 As a two year old PSP title, Black Rock Shooter: The Game visually isn’t much to look at.
 Character models and the environment are comprised of sharp angles and low resolution textures which exacerbates the dull post-apocalyptic setting and character designs.
 Featuring six different missions, each one containing a handful of missions, backtracking becomes a common occurrence as you traverse through the environments.
 Objectives will often repeat, having you chase a character around the environment or kill a set number of enemies.
 Outside of a few scattered treasure chests, there aren’t many reasons to explore the linear environments.
 At certain moments, you will also be able to ride a motorcycle and slice your way through multiple enemies, but the repetitive nature of doing the exact same thing again and again makes the entire experience tiresome after the first couple times.

 While not a well-known series, at least here in the West, Black Rock Shooter is easy to get into, even if you aren’t into Manga or Anime.
 The narrative is fairly deep, providing twists throughout the short experience, which roughly lasts ten hours or so.
 Boss battles add a bit of challenge to the combat with one-hit kills and thrilling last second dodging.Note: Black Rock Shooter: The Game was reviewed on PSP.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.